-We account for stock-based compensation under the provisions of FASB ASC Topic 718, Compensation-Stock Compensation, or ASC 718, which requires the measurement and recognition of compensation expense for all stock-based awards made to employees and directors based on estimated fair values on the grant date.
-We estimate the fair value of options and warrants on the date of grant using the Black-Scholes-Merton option pricing model, or Black-Scholes model.
-The value of the award is recognized as expense over the requisite service periods using the straight-line method.
-See Note 12 of our "Notes to Consolidated Financial Statements" for a complete discussion of our equity compensation programs and the fair value assumptions used to determine our stock-based compensation expense.
+We account for stock-based compensation under the provisions of FASB ASC Topic 718, Compensation-Stock Compensation, which requires the measurement and recognition of compensation expense for all stock-based awards made to employees and directors based on estimated fair values on the grant date.
+We estimate the fair value of employee options and warrants on the date of grant using the Black-Scholes-Merton option pricing model.
+The fair value of employee restricted stock units, or RSUs, is estimated using the intrinsic value method, wherein the fair value of an RSU is determined by the closing market price of our common stock on the date of grant.
+For employee awards subject to service-based vesting conditions, stock-based compensation expense is recognized over the service period using the straight-line method.
+For awards subject to performance-based vesting conditions, we assess the probability of the individual milestones under the award being achieved and stock-based compensation expense is recognized over the service period commencing once management believes the performance criteria is probable of being met.